CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT: Radio properties of the halos and relics

 \section{Radio properties of the halos and relics}

-In the following, we perform a systematic analysis of the non-thermal emission of the sources presented in Sec.~\ref{sec:sample} and Table~\ref{tab:radio_info}, comparing our data with literature results, and discussing the implications of our findings.\\ {Thanks to new MeerKAT observations, we were able to detect and classify several (new) radio sources.
-We detected two new radio halos and relics, and classified one radio halo and two radio relics previously labelled as candidates.}
+In the following, we perform a systematic analysis of the non-thermal emission of the sources presented in Sect.~\ref{sec:sample} and Table~\ref{tab:radio_info}, comparing our data with the literature results and discussing the implications of our findings.

+{Thanks to new MeerKAT observations, we were able to detect and classify several (new) radio sources.
+We detected two new radio halos and one relic.
+We also classified one radio halo and two radio relics previously labelled as candidates.}

-\subsection{Radio Halos}
+\subsection{Radio halos}

 We detect radio halo emission in every target of the sample, regardless of the cluster redshift.
-This suggests that when studying clusters in this high mass range, and with such sensitive observations, radio halos can be found in the majority of the systems.
-This is in line with the results obtained by \cite{Cuciti21-2}, who reported a high fraction of halos in high-mass and high-redshift systems, and by \cite{DiGennaro2021}, who detected powerful radio halos at $z>0.6$\\.
+This suggests that when studying clusters in this high mass range and with such sensitive observations, radio halos can be found in the majority of the systems.
+This is in line with the results obtained by \cite{Cuciti21-2}, who reported a high fraction of halos in high-mass and high-redshift systems, and by \cite{DiGennaro2021}, who detected powerful radio halos at $z>0.6$.

 A number of studies have investigated the presence of scaling relations between cluster properties and radio halo power (\citealt{Liang2000, Cassano06, Basu2012, Kale2015, Balboni2025}).
-The most important is certainly the one between the radio halo power ($P_{RH}$) and the cluster mass (\citealt{Cassano2007, Cassano2010, Cassano2013, vanWeeren2021,Cuciti21-2,Duchesne2021-EoR,George2021,Cuciti2023}).
+The most important is certainly the relation between the radio halo power ($P_{RH}$) and the cluster mass (\citealt{Cassano2007, Cassano2010, Cassano2013, vanWeeren2021,Cuciti21-2,Duchesne2021-EoR,George2021,Cuciti2023}).
 In fact, it directly points to an underlying physical relation among the two quantities, which is expected in the turbulent re-acceleration scenario for radio halo formation (e.g. \citealt{Cassano2007, Cassano2023}).
 The detection of several radio halo sources in our sample allows us to explore the $P_{RH}-M_{500}$ correlation for CHEX-MATE targets observed with MeerKAT.
 To do so, we took the MMF3 cluster mass estimates from the Planck catalogue and measured the radio halo power using the Halo-Flux Density CAlculator (Halo-FDCA, \citealt{HFDCA-2021}) package.
 Halo-FDCA allows us to fit the 2D surface brightness emission of the radio halo through an exponential model with different shapes.
-We choose the rotated elliptical one to recover possible halo elongations
+We chose the rotated elliptical one to recover possible halo elongations, expressed as